yingxin-jia/SuperGlue-pytorch/README.md

 # SuperGlue PyTorch Implementation

 ## This SuperGlue implementation is intended for an application of Physarum Dynamics LP solver.
-Physarum Dynamics is a very fast and efficient LP solver that can be used to replace the original Sinkhorn Algorithm in SuperGlue.
+Physarum Dynamics is a very fast and efficient LP solver that has the potential to be used to replace the original Sinkhorn Algorithm in SuperGlue.
 * Full paper PDF: [Physarum Powered Differentiable Linear Programming Layers and Applications](https://arxiv.org/abs/2004.14539).

 ## Introduction